meysifk/meysifk/README.md

 ### Hi there, I'm Meysi 👋

 - 👀 I’m interested in Ruby 💎
-- 🌱 I’m currently working at IN YOU
 - 📫 How to reach me meysifairus.khosyi@gmail.com

 <!---